 This Fischer roof bag is the perfect compromise if you want the rigidity of a roof box but the easy storage of a bag.
 It rolls up into the same sort of size and shape as a camping chair, and has three sturdy rails on the bottom to make installing and filling it a breeze.

-Two of these rails have runners in that capture the square head of a bolt, and then you clamp these around your roof bars with a plate and triangular thumb screws.
+Two of these rails have runners that capture the square head of a bolt, and then you clamp these around your roof bars with a plate and triangular thumb screws.
 It is a little fiddly but took me a maximum of ten minutes.
 I did have to move my roof rails closer together than I have them for my bike carriers, though.

-Once installed the bag opens fully thanks to a tough zip that runs three quarters of the way around, and you can lash it down after packing it with four straps to stop things shifting around.
-I managed to get our gazebo, four camping chairs, two camp beds plus a load of coats and a wetsuit in it, which was much more than I was expecting.
+Once installed, the bag opens fully thanks to a tough zip that runs three-quarters of the way around, and you can lash it down after packing it with four straps to stop things shifting around.
+I managed to get our gazebo, four camping chairs, two camp beds, plus a load of coats and a wetsuit in it, which was much more than I was expecting.

-Bigger bags are available but I like the compromise of the vaguely aerodynamic wedge shape that this one offers.
+Bigger bags are available, but I like the compromise of the vaguely aerodynamic wedge shape that this one offers.

 The description says it's only 'water resistant' but we drove in pouring rain and everything inside stayed dry.
 Just bear in mind there's a chance water (or thieves) could find their way in, so don't put anything particularly valuable or easily damaged up there, and you should be fine.